The Tactical Games Official Rules

 6.3.Steel Targets may be utilized.
 Steel targets will be counted as hit or miss.
 Penalty for misses is 10 seconds unless otherwise noted in WSB or Verbal Stage Brief.
 Sometimes strike indicator lights will be used to assist the judges in determining whether a round fired was a hit or a miss.
 The judges will also be aware of failed strike indicator lights and will be watching for; splash on steel, dirt splash, listen for the sound, and watch for the strike indicator to illuminate.
 When a judge cannot discern whether or not a round fired was a hit or a miss, the benefit of the doubt will be given to the competitor.

-6.4.Bonus targets or stop plates may used to terminate a course of fire.
-This is done to allow an competitor to gain points if they are a capable marksman vice just moving fast under a burden.
+6.4.Bonus targets or stop plates may be used to terminate a course of fire.
+This is done to allow a competitor to gain points if they are a capable marksman vice just moving fast under a burden.

 6.5.All physical and shooting tasks must be performed with the stages original intent, any movements or shots taken outside of the stages intent or task standards are subject to penalties as the MD deems equitable.
 If a task is being performed outside of the intent a judge will ask the competitor to stop and return to the point where the movement became unacceptable and redo the task.
 In the case a judge does not stop the task or is done outside of the view of the judge the Stage Boss and/or MD reserves the right to add a time penalty after completion.
 If you have questions regarding movement standards ask the Stage Boss ahead of time, this can be done privately after the stage brief is completed if necessary.